bobbigmac/write-realtime/README.md

 Demo at http://writerealtime.meteor.com

 ## Known Issues
-- First attempt to save first fragment for a document fails, then should work as expected (diff-update related maybe?).
+- First attempt to save first fragment for a document fails, currently bodged by making new documents have at least one fragment.

 ## TODO
 - Add user model and remove insecure and autopublish